Back to Colorado

 Passed [*]

-• Direct primary care providers must share relevant health information with a member's assigned managed care entity when it is necessary for care coordination, planning, identifying gaps in care, risk stratification, or continuity of treatment.
+• Direct primary care providers must share relevant health records, such as diagnoses and medication lists, with the member's managed care entity for tasks like care coordination and identifying gaps in treatment.

 L.007